scalytics/ScalyticsWebPage/README.md

 # ScalyticsWebPage
-Temporal Scalytics Webpage

-Page is at /index.html
+Our webpage, hostet at github